Exponential decay for damped Klein-Gordon equations on asymptotically cylindrical and conic manifolds: Introduction

 \subsection{Acknowledgement}

-The author is grateful to Jared Wunsch for numerous discussions around these results as well as many valuable comments on the manuscript, and Nicolas Burq for helpful discussion and pointing out the possibility to use the two-weight Carleman estimate, and Weitao Du, Mike Geis, Perry Kleinhenz, Abraham Rabinowitz, Randall Van Why, and Mengxuan Yang for discussions around the topic.
+The author is grateful to Jared Wunsch for numerous discussions around these results as well as many valuable comments on the manuscript, and Nicolas Burq for helpful discussion and pointing out the possibility to use the two-weight Carleman estimate, and Jeffrey Rauch and Jacob Shapiro for their insightful comments.
+The author is grateful to two anonymous referees for kindly reading this manuscript and providing many valuable remarks.